Vaping Basics

 The Price of Vaping

 Vaping can cost you your health.
 But what about the monetary expenses?
-Consider what you spend on vaping in a week and multiply that by 52.
-That’s around how much you’re spending on vaping every year.
+Use our calculator below to find out how much you spend each year on vaping.
 Chances are, it’s quite a bit of money that you may want to use on something else.

 The Takeaway